Multiplicative Reweighting for Robust Neural Network Optimization: Training with Multiplicative Reweighting

 Yet, we have a reason to suspect that not all examples are reliable with the same confidence so we want to learn a weighted (non-uniformly averaged) loss function:

 where $\Delta_N$ is the $N$ dimensional simplex and $p^\star$ is supposed to match the reliability of the examples.
-Thus, finding $p^\star$ requires learning the examples that are more likely to appear in $\mathbb{P}[\bs{X}, Y]$ without any extra data.
+Thus, finding $p^\star$ requires learning the examples that are likely in $\mathbb{P}[\bs{X}, Y]$ without any extra data.

-We can observe the problem of finding $p^\star$ from a different perspective: The examples $\bs{x_i}$ can been seen as experts, the predictions they produce by a forward pass as their advice and thus, by applying a loss function over the advice we can solve the problem under the setting of learning with expert advice.
+We can observe the problem of finding $p^\star$ from a different perspective: the examples $\bs{x_i}$ can be seen as experts, the predictions they produce by a forward pass as their advice and thus, by applying a loss function over the advice we can solve the problem under the setting of learning with expert advice.
 In the online learning setting, MW is a simple and well established algorithm known to produce optimal results in the context of expert advice when the true losses are stochastic and adversarial.
 This motivates us to use MW also with neural networks using our proposed perspective.
+The MW algorithm assigns a weight to each expert according to their cumulative loss, in a way that weights are negatively proportional to the losses.
+Hence, the learner gradually overlooks experts that perform poorly.

-Another motivation for using MW for improving network robustness is that in the presence of label noise, we know that DNNs optimized with SGD and cross entropy loss tend to learn first from clean examples and at the end of the training process they overfit the corrupted examples \cite{zhang2018generalized,arazo2019unsupervised}.
-The corrupted examples are not typical to their class and suffer high loss values throughout a long period of the training.
+Another motivation for using MW for improving network robustness is that in the presence of label noise, we know that DNNs optimized with SGD and cross entropy loss tend to learn first from clean examples and at the end of the training process they overfit the corrupted examples \cite{arazo2019unsupervised,zhang2018generalized,liu2020early}.
+The corrupted examples are not typical to their class and suffer high loss values throughout a long period of training.
 The MW rule decays exponentially the weights of examples with high loss and treats them as bad experts.
-Thus, it is expected to lead to an improved accuracy.
+Thus, we expect an improved accuracy.
+Our method is not expected to harm the performance on the clean data since in the general case where there is no known label noise, one can train a network without hard or forgettable examples and still achieve a good accuracy \cite{swayamdipta2020dataset,toneva2018empirical}.

-The MW algorithm outputs a distribution $p$ over the experts and requires loss per expert as feedback.
-So, we suggest to use the losses $l_i(\theta)$ produced by the network's parameters $\theta$.
-Hence, change in $\theta$ will result in different losses which leads to new MW update.
+MW outputs a distribution $p$ over the experts and requires loss per expert as feedback.
+Thus, we suggest to use the losses $\ell_i(\theta)$ produced by the network's parameters $\theta$.
+Hence, a change in $\theta$ yields different losses which leads to new MW update.
 In order to learn both $\theta$ and $p$ as in \cref{eq:min_weight_loss} we propose to alternate between SGD for optimizing the network parameters $\theta$ and MW for calculating the distribution $p$.
 We denote this approach multiplicative reweighting (MR) and it is summarized in \cref{alg:sgd_mw_epoch}.